-Terry R. Baughman is the pastor of The Pentecostals of Pleasanton, California.
-He also serves as Executive Vice President at Christian Life College, Stockton, California, where he teaches a number of Bible courses as well as courses in practical ministry.
+Terry R. Baughman is the lead pastor of LifeChurch, Gilbert, AZ.
+He also serves as an adjunct faculty for Christian Life College, Stockton, California, where he teaches online and on campus.
 He earned a Bachelor of Arts in Bible and Theology from Christian Life College in 1977 and received his Master of Arts in Exegetical Theology in 1999 from Western Seminary in San Jose, California.
-A minister with the United Pentecostal Church International since 1976, he has evangelized throughout the Southwest, pastored Truth Center in Canyon, Texas, and founded Worship & Word-the Northwest Church in Peoria, Arizona as well as The Pentecostals of Pleasanton.
+A minister with the United Pentecostal Church International since 1976, he has evangelized throughout the Southwest, pastored Truth Center in Canyon, Texas, and founded Worship & Word-the Northwest Church in Peoria, Arizona and The Pentecostals of Pleasanton, California.